imathis/jekyll-stitch-plus/README.md

 # Jekyll Stitch Plus

 Easily package javascripts into a single file, with support for fingerprinting, uglification and CommonJS wrapping for easy modularization.
 This plugin is powered by
-[Stitch Plus](https://github.com/imathis/stitch-plus) which is a fancy interface on top of [Stitch-rb](https://github.com/maccman/stitch-rb).
+[stitch-plus](https://github.com/imathis/stitch-plus) which is a fancy interface on top of [Stitch-rb](https://github.com/maccman/stitch-rb).

+If you want to fully understand what this is doing, you should probably read the [stitch-plus docs](https://github.com/imathis/stitch-plus), these docs are mostly focused on how to get stitch-plus to work with Jekyll.

 ### Install the Gem
 Add this line to your application's Gemfile: